Image

 A Clinical Trial of Four Medicines (Elranatamab Plus Carfilzomib and Dexamethasone or Maplirpacept) in People With Relapsed Refractory Multiple Myeloma

-Testing four medicines for relapsed refractory multiple myeloma.
+Testing new medicines for relapsed multiple myeloma treatment options.

 Recruiting